-- 1. Enable allocation of DHCP addresses for clients - 2.
+- 1. Enable allocation of DHCP addresses for client devices - 2.
 Force enablement of DHCP service (to bypass other servers) - 3.
-Override the netmask sent to clients - Normally it is calculated from the subnet that is served - 4.
-Add different DNS servers for clients - Be sure to save the settings before you exit the page.
-Clicking on Back or Refresh will get you back to WAN interface settings.
+Override the netmask sent to clients - Normally it is based on the subnet that is served. - 4.
+Add different DNS servers for client devices - Be sure to save the settings before you exit the page.
+Clicking on Back or Refresh will get you back to the general information of the network interface.